bobby-valenzuela/Bash-Scripting/README.md

 # Bashing

-A collection of some bash scripts I've created, tweaked, or compiled from various sources.
+A collection of some bash scripts I've created or tweaked.

 Note: A good source for these was the book "Wicked cool shell scripts [2nd edition] - no startch press 2017